LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Introduction_to_Structured_Content.md

 LivePerson provides a [Structured Content **Framework**](structured-content-framework.html) that supplies templates and elements for all rich messaging enabled channels.

-# How to Send Structured Content to the Conversation
+### How to Send Structured Content to the Conversation

 How a structured content template is sent to a consumer is different depending on if it is sent by a human or virtual agent.

-## Human Agent
+#### Human Agent

 With a human agent, a developer will need to implement a new widget based on the [Agent Workspace Widget SDK](agent-workspace-sdk-overview.html).
+This widget will allow the human agent to select predefined JSON templates and send them as part of their interaction with the consumer.

 The developer will use the `writeSC` command to push the template to the conversation from the widget.
 Below is example code of what the widget would need at the minimum for our example.